postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

 If Virtualenv is installed, you will see a version number when running the above command.
 If it's missing you'll see a `command not found` error message instead.

-The steps to install Vitrualenv on a WebFaction server are the following:
+Steps to install Vitrualenv on a WebFaction server are the following:

     $ mkdir -p ~/lib/python2.7/
     $ easy_install-2.7 pip
     $ pip install virtualenv

-Verify that the installation was successful:
+Verify that installation was successful:

     $ virtualenv --version
     1.10.1